cmdlucas/lucasbin/README.md

 ## About
-This is the official repository for [https://lucasbin.com](https://lucasbin.com)
+This is the official repository for upcoming [https://lucasbin.com](https://lucasbin.com) version 2.0

 Built with: [NextJS](https://nextjs.org/)